LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/ExternalKnowledgeBases/external-kbs-with-liveperson-ai.md

     * **Add Request Parameters**: Add any request parameters to pass in the URL’s query string.
     * **Add Post Body**: Enter the payload to send if applicable.
     * **Cache Article Content**: If you want to temporarily cache the article content that’s returned at run time for improved performance, select the duration in minutes.
-    * **Map Content Metadata**: Here again you need to provide a Jolt transformation spec that can be used to "transform" the response into the LivePerson Knowledge Base article schema.
+    * **Transformation Spec**: Here again you need to provide a Jolt transformation spec that can be used to "transform" the response into the LivePerson Knowledge Base article schema.
 In other words, given the request, map the single article’s content data model (schema) to the LivePerson Knowledge Base data model.
 For more on this, see [here](knowledge-base-external-knowledge-bases-mapping-content-metadata.html).
 9. Click **Save**.

 ### Associate an article with an intent